Master of Science in Organizational Leadership

 Application Process

-• Submit official transcript from previous institution accredited to award a bachelor’s degree.
+- Submit an official transcript from a previous institution accredited to award a bachelor’s degree.

 Curriculum